 42% OF THE U.S POPULATION HAVE TRIED MARIJUANA AT LEAST ONCE July 4, 2018 – Posted in: Marijuana Facts, Marijuana Lifestyle, Marijuana News

 According to researchers, 42% of the Americans surveyed in the United States had taken marijuana at least once, and 16% have taken cocaine.
-About 20 percent of residents surveyed in the Netherlands showed that they have tried marijuana; in Asian countries like China and Japan, the use of marijuana was nearly ‘non-existent,’ the study showed.
-New Zealand was also another country to have a close percentage of marijuana smokers as the United States, but there was no other nation which came to close to the percentage of Americans.
+About 20 percent of residents surveyed in the Netherlands showed that they have tried marijuana.
+In Asian countries like China and Japan, the use of marijuana was nearly ‘non-existent,’ the study showed.
+New Zealand was also another country to have a close percentage of marijuana smokers as the United States.
+But there was no other nation that came close to the percentage of Americans.

-The study which is ongoing, surveyed over 86,000 people in seventeen countries, is part of a bigger project through the WHO’s (World Health Organization) World Mental Health Survey Initiative.
-More researches about the worldwide drug use’s frequency and new data from more countries will be released later in the future.
+The study which is ongoing, surveyed over 86,000 people in seventeen countries.
+Is part of a bigger project through the WHO’s (World Health Organization) World Mental Health Survey Initiative.
+More research about worldwide drug use frequency and new data from more countries will be released later in the future.